thestippe/thestippe.github.io/_drafts/dataviz/2023-11-09-visual-brain.md

 published: false
 ---

-In a previous post we discussed the first phases of the vision.
-In the following we will see how our brain (?).
+In this post we will look more in depth at the visual pathways in our brain.